dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 ## 6. The Assignment Workflow.

-We now compose a workflow that leverages `getUserAssignment` and `checkForExpiredAssignment` to reliably assign alerts to users and also invalidate the assignments when they expire.
+We now compose a workflow that leverages `getUserAssignment` and `checkForExpiredAssignment` to reliably assign alerts and then release the assignments when they expire.
 This workflow takes the name of the employee and, optionally, whether this is a request for more time.
 It does the following
-1. use a [@Communicator](../tutorials/communicator-tutorial.md) to get the current time
+1. use the [CurrentTimeCommunicator](../reference/communicatorlib.md#currenttimecommunicator) to durably retrieve the workflow start time
 2. call `getUserAssignment` to retrieve the assignment status for the employee (creating a new assignment if appropriate)
 3. use [setEvent](../tutorials/workflow-communication-tutorial#setevent) to return the assignment status to the caller
 4. if this is a new assignment, go into a loop that performs durable sleep and calls `checkForExpiredAssignment` to invalidate this assignment when time is up.